 Thirty minutes down the road, I turned and asked, "What the hell did you do to him?"

-"I don't know, I really don't know...don't even remember, or care to remember.
+"I don't know, I really don't know.
+Don't even remember, or care to remember.
 I would have let

-"He wanted my dignity...my self esteem.
-That, he could not have.
-He moved, I reacted.
-I hope he's okay."
+"He wanted my dignity, my self esteem.
+That, I could not let him have.
+He talked.
+He moved.
+I

 were sacrificed to satisfy the lumberjacks' twisted needs in the past?
 Who knows what combination of events made it happen that for an instant, everyone's attention was diverted

 elsewhere, as some huge hulk turned to intimidate a little dark skinned gentleman standing in a supermarket express line?
 Who would have expected the little man to be Kwan?